 It’s easy to take cultural adjustment out of context because it’s adjusting to another language, mindset, mannerisms, dressing style, sense of humor and the many other characteristics that create a culture.
 In this adjustment, we must always remember to be true to ourselves, stay grounded and retain our cultural identity and values.

-Simple Ways to Stay In Touch With Your Identity
+Simple Ways to Retain Your Identity as an Expat

 |International Students I met at SUNY Brockport.|

 A talk with any person away from their country will provide a typical list of ways people stay in touch with their native cultural identity.
 Some of these methods are: stay in touch with family and friends back home, find people to speak your native language with, find ways to cook your favorite foods (even if it’s with local ingredients), watch TV or listen to radio in your language (online), attend spiritual gatherings affiliated with your spiritual path, observe your cultural holidays, dress in your ethnic clothes or country’s fashions from time to time (even if it is only inside your own home), play games or continue hobbies you had from your hometown.
 Whether or not you can find others from your country in your home away from home, try to teach others in your local area about your culture through answering questions, teaching classes, or just being yourself!

 Studying abroad offers you opportunities as an international student you would not have if you stayed in your hometown or country.
 Get involved in your college’s international student affairs or global clubs on campus.
 These opportunities can open doors to meeting other interesting international students and influential members of the campus community that ordinary local students never get the chance to meet such as deans, principals, and CEOs among others.
 Seize the opportunity – make your best impression by showcasing your understanding of local ways while being true to who you are!

 Jennifer Kumar, cross-cultural coach, wrote this article based on her experience coaching and advising international students in the U.S. from the subcontinent (India).

 Thank you for reading.